Phone: 020 8858 5497 Email: sao@sherington.greenwich.sch.uk

 In the EYFS and Key Stage 1

 Children experience and observe phenomena.
-They are encouraged to be curious and to ask questions about what they notice.
+They are encouraged to be curious and ask questions about what they notice.

 Most of the learning about science is done through the use of first-hand practical experiences.